 - In the year 2020/21 Gwen secured damages for her clients in excess of £61 million in five separate cases for boys with cerebral palsy.
 In every case, there were annual payments for life increasing during the lifetime of the child to meet their changing and increasing needs

-A net £1,500,000 settlement for a man who suffered a brain injury during a road traffic accident, after deductions for actions of the client that contributed to his injuries (contributory negligence).
+- £1,500,000 for a man who suffered a brain injury during a road traffic accident.

-Periodical Payments in Godbold v Mahmood – Gwen conducted one of the first cases involving periodical payments, where damages are paid annually for every year of a claimant’s life.
+- Periodical Payments: Gwen’s case of Godbold v Mahmood was one of the first in the UK involving periodical payments paid annually for every year of a claimant’s life.

-Vicarious Liability in Hawley v Luminar Leisure plc – Gwen tested the extent to which an organisation that employs contract workers may be held responsible for their actions while working on the premises depending on the level of control that they retain.
+- Vicarious Liability: In Hawley v Luminar Leisure plc, Gwen tested the extent to which an organisation that employs contract workers may be held responsible for their actions depending on the level of control that they retain.

-Interim Payments in Barrett v East and North Hertfordshire NHS Trust – Gwen obtained an order that an interim payment was appropriate to enable the claimant to adapt his home so that he could move out of the care home where he had lived since a tracheostomy had left him mentally and physically disabled.
+- Interim Payments: Gwen obtained an order in Barrett v East and North Hertfordshire NHS Trust that an interim payment for her client to adapt his home was appropriate, enabling him to move out of the care home where he had lived since a negligent tracheostomy had left him mentally and physically disabled.

-Gwen is also deputy chair for her local Clinical Commissioning Group (CCG) patient engagement forum.
+Gwen is also deputy chair for her local Clinical Commissioning Group patient engagement forum.